Why Beginner Writers Use Adjectives and Adverbs

-Writing teachers seldom major in communication which teach students the finer points of writing well.
+Writing teachers seldom major in communication, a discipline that teaches students the finer points of writing well.

-In addition, the kind of writing English teachers study isn’t particularly interesting writing – it’s literary writing.
-Literary writing can be defined as meaning of life stuff – the kind of thing that bores most readers to tears.
+In addition, the kind of writing English teachers study isn’t particularly interesting writing—it’s literary writing.
+Literary writing can be defined as the "meaning of life" stuff—the kind of thing that bores most readers to tears.

 I recall when my daughter was ten years old she still couldn’t read.
 I was devastated.
 If there was one thing my family did, it was read!

 I found one of my old Enid Blyton books, Five on Treasure Island and I started reading to her.
 I ended at chapter one.
 The next evening I read chapter two to her.
 On the third evening, my daughter brought me the book and asked me to read chapter three.
 I told her I was busy cooking (I was).
 I asked her to read it to me.
 She said she couldn’t read.
 “Try,” I said.
 “I’ll help you.”
 She wasn’t willing.
 She went back to her bedroom.

 When I checked on her five minutes later, she was lying on her bed, reading.